-In case of a device alarm occurring during remote control via analog interface, the DC terminal will be switched off the same way as in manual control.
+In case of a device alarm occurring during remote control via analog interface, the DC output will be switched off the same way as in manual control.
 The device would indicate an alarm (see 3.6.2) in the front display and, if activated, acoustically and also signal most of them on the analog interface.
-Which alarms actually are signaled can be set up in the device configuration menu (see "3.4.3.1.
-Menu "General Settings".
+Which alarms actually are signaled can be set up in the device configuration menu (see 3.5.4.4).

 Some device alarms (OVP, OCP and OPP) have to be acknowledged.
 Also see "3.6.2.
 Device alarm and event handling".
-Acknowledgment is done with pin REM-SB switching the DC terminal off and on again, means a HIGH-LOW-HIGH edge (min.
+Acknowledgment is done with pin REM-SB switching the DC output off and on again, means a HIGH-LOW-HIGH edge (min.
 50ms for LOW), when using the default level setting for this pin.